+Housing

-Housir Ig 1.
-Establish entitlement-type state-funded housing assistance program to fill gaps in existing City and Federal housing assistance programs: a.
-Set to FMR levels (same as current HCV program) b.
-Phaseout from 50% to 100% of State Area Median Income c.
-No adjustments for family size - all eligible households should be able to receive assistance at FMR-levels d.
-Income eligibility (% AMI)?
-Equivalent to HCV (50% AMI) or more generous? e.
-Eligibility equivalent to HCV as relates to current treatment of unauthorized and mixed-status households by HUD programs, or more inclusive (such as by including immigrant households that currently do not qualify for HCV or State FEPS)?
-2. f.
-Otherwise, same rules as HCV?
-Assess the effect on child poverty of authorizing cities with populations larger than 5 million to use discretion as to how to extend benefits, such as CityFHEPS rental assistance in NYC, to non-citizens If this state-funded program were to use the same rules as HCV, an entitlement-type approach would be equivalent to modeling an increase in HCV utilization to 100% of eligible families Emplo yment/Wages Assess the effects on child poverty of increasing wages for those currently make less than the wage, including workers/sectors currently excluded from receiving the minimum wage Assess the effects on child poverty of closing wage gaps and achieving pay parity across genders and race/ethnicity (by sector?)
-Childh ood 1.
-To ensure CPRAC is aligned with New York State's reimagined Child Care Availability Task Force (CCATF) and supporting/complimenting ongoing child care improvement efforts, CPRAC will evaluate whether recommendations developed by CCATF are modellable It is also anticipated that CPRAC and CPRAC's Childhood Committee will discuss other
+- 1. Establish entitlement-type state-funded housing assistance program to fill gaps in existing City and Federal housing assistance programs - a.
+Value/max allowable rent: set to 108% FMR (same as current HCV program in NYC) with tenants capped at paying 30% of income on rent - Alternative recommendation: provide voucher to renters equal to the difference between 30% of household income and 108% FMR, instead of the difference between 30% of household income and actual rent paid - b.
+Eligible income levels: 30% State AMI, allowing some households earning up to 50% of State AMI to qualify (goal to ensure majority of assistance, such as 85% of program funds, is directed to lowest income households) - c.
+Phase out starting at 50% State AMI and reaching zero at 100% of State AMI - d.
+To the extent possible/applicable, follow rules of existing programs (HCV) in determining adjustments for family size, number of rooms, etc. - e.
+More inclusive eligibility for immigrant households than HCV (i.e. can apply if income eligible, regardless of immigration status) - Alternative recommendation: Eligibility equivalent to HCV as relates to current treatment of unauthorized and mixed-status households by HUD programs - f.
+To the extent possible/applicable, follow rules of existing programs (HCV) in determining other rules - Assess the effect on child poverty of authorizing cities with populations larger than 5 million to use discretion as to how to extend benefits, such as CityFHEPS rental assistance in NYC, to non-citizens

+If this state-funded program were to use the same rules as HCV, taking an entitlement-type approach would be equivalent to modeling an increase in HCV utilization to 100% of eligible families not currently receiving a voucher

+Employment/Wages

+- 1. Assess the effects on child poverty of increasing wages for those currently make less than the wage, including workers/sectors currently excluded from receiving the minimum wage - 2.
+Assess the effects on child poverty of closing wage gaps and achieving pay parity across genders and race/ethnicity (by sector?)

+Childhood

+1. To ensure CPRAC is aligned with New York State's reimagined Child Care Availability Task Force (CCATF) and supporting/complimenting ongoing child care improvement efforts, CPRAC will evaluate whether recommendations developed by CCATF are modellable

+It is also anticipated that CPRAC and CPRAC's Childhood Committee will discuss other childhood-related topics in addition to child care, such as: Medicaid, maternal and infant health, and more